Factor Augmented Sparse Throughput Deep ReLU Neural Networks for High Dimensional Regression: Theory

 With the optimal choice of the hyper-parameters $\lambda$ and $\tau$, the convergence rate for the FAST-NN estimator is determined by if the optimization error $\delta_{\mathtt{opt}} \lesssim \delta_{\mathtt{FAST}}$ and $t \asymp \log p$.
 In the next subsection, we will show $\delta_{\mathtt{FAST}}$ is also minimax optimal up to logarithmic factors of $n$.
 It consists of three terms in \eqref{eq:roc-fast}.
-The first one is the minimax risk of estimating a function with hierarchical composition structure $\mathcal{H}(r+|\mathcal{J}|,l,\mathcal{P})$ in a low dimension regime where (1) both $r+|\mathcal{J}|$ and $l$ are fixed, i.e., do not grow with $n$, and (2) the important variable set $\mathcal J$ is known.
+The first one is the minimax risk of estimating a function with hierarchical composition structure $\mathcal{H}(r+|\mathcal{J}|,l,\mathcal{P})$ in a low dimension regime where both $r+|\mathcal{J}|$ and $l$ are fixed, i.e., do not grow with $n$, and the set $\mathcal J$ is known.
 The second term is a typical risk related to variable selection uncertainty, which cannot be improved even in a linear regression model.
-We defer a intuitive explanation of the third term together with the minimax optimality of such term to the next subsection.
+The third term is related to the factor estimation error and it is $0$ if there is no latent factor ($r=0$).
+Its minimax optimality is deferred to the next subsection.

-When $r=0$, the FAST model is reduced to a nonparametric sparse regression model, we have the following corollary, in which the third term of statistical convergence rate disappears. \begin{corollary} Consider the FAST model \eqref{eq:dgp-samples} with $r=0$ and the FAST-NN estimator $\hat{m}_{\mathtt{FAST}}(\bx) = m(\bx;\bW,\hat{g}, \hat{\bTheta})$.
+When $r=0$, the FAST model is reduced to a nonparametric sparse regression model, we have the following corollary, in which the third term of the convergence rate disappears. \begin{corollary} Consider the FAST model \eqref{eq:dgp-samples} with $r=0$ and the FAST-NN estimator solving \eqref{eq:fast-nn-estimator}.
 Under the settings of Theorem \ref{thm:fast-roc}, with probability at least $1-3e^{-t}$, the following holds

 \end{corollary}